carl93/OOD-PA1443-poca16/Assignments/iteration_1.md

 # Detailed Use Cases (Iteration 1) for System _TwitterNetHack_
 1. Title Page
-    1. Title: Use Case Overview
+    1. Title: Detailed Use Cases (Iteration 1)
-    1. Sub-title: "Assignment int the course PA1443 Introduction to Software Design and Architecture"
+    1. Sub-title: "Assignment in the course PA1443 Introduction to Software Design and Architecture"
     1. 2017-04-23
     1. Authors and Author Contribution